-A near fatal car accident in 1987 in Australia, prompted my artistic path.
+A near fatal car accident (TBI) in 1988 in Australia, prompted my artistic path.
 This

 experience of death led me to ask myself "If I have only a limited time to live (which is of course the case) how should

 I spend my time?"
-Answer: love, run, sing, dance, cook, camp, hike, travel, read, learn, think, do and draw and paint and paint
+Answer: love, run, sing, dance, cook, camp, hike, travel, read, learn, think, do and draw and paint

-by reason.
-I appreciate the profound order of the natural world; it’s purity of form and purpose from the micro to the
+uncontrolled by reason.
+I appreciate the profound order of the natural world; it’s purity of form and purpose from the

-my heart in my art and in the world.
+A lot.
+Unleash my heart in my art and in the world.
 Fearless.
 Go forward.
 Go now.
 Trust myself.
 Fly free.
 Ignore conventions.